jessepav/lacygoill-wiki-backup/bug/vim.md

 (e.g. `InsertCharPre` autocmd),  the same  errors were raised  repeatedly.
 This shoud not happen with a `:def` function.

+But note that this is limited to an error which is found at compile time; not at execution time.

+### 842

+   > slower and means mistakes are found only later.
+For example, when
+   > encountering the "+" character and compiling this into a generic add
+   > instruction, at **execution time** the instruction would have to inspect the type
+   > of the arguments and decide what kind of addition to do.
+And when the

+The  help always  uses the  expression "runtime".
+To be  consistent, "runtime" should be used here too.

 ### 892

    > When sourcing a Vim9 script from a legacy script, only the items defined
    > globally can be used; not the exported items.

 Actually, I think you can also use any item defined in the `b:`, `t:`, and `w:` namespace;
 but not one defined in the `s:` namespace.